spring-projects/spring-data-rest/doc/main_wiki.md

         "href" : "http://localhost:8080/data/person/1/profiles/2"
       } ]
     }

+In this case, the "profiles" property is a Map, so the "rel" value of the links is the key in the Map.
+The resource link, however, does not use the Map key in the URL.
+It is consistent with all other links to child resources and uses the ID of the child entity as the last component of the URL.

 Retrieving the linked entity gives us a JSON representation of the entity, as well as the "self" link necessary to update and delete the entity.